mrled/ldapenforcer/README.md

 A command line tool for managing and enforcing policies on LDAP directories.

+ldapenforcer keeps the definitions of users (people and service accounts), groups, and group membership in plain text files that can be committed to git.
+The synchronization process can be run repeatedly to no ill effect --- unlike applying LDIFs, which will only work once for some operations like add or delete.

+It's not designed to "move" objects between OUs; it will simply delete and recreate them.
+If unmanaged attributes are set on objects in the LDAP directory, including passwords, profile images, physical addresses, phone numbers, or any other attribute, moving them in this way will destroy them.
+It's designed to complement other user/group management tools, and it isn't intended to make an LDAP server fully stateless.

 Currently it assumes it's talking to an instance of [389 Directory Server](https://www.port389.org/) with the [MemberOf plugin](https://www.port389.org/docs/389ds/design/memberof-plugin.html) enabled.